ai-companion-guides/ai-companion-guides.github.io/ai-girlfriend-pricing.md

 **Q: Which AI sexting sites have the best memory features?**
 A: AiAllure and OurDream both remember past chats, giving you natural long-term conversations.

+## FAQ: Cheapest AI Girlfriend App

+**Q: What is the cheapest AI girlfriend app in 2025?**
+A: FantasyGF AI starts around $5.83/month, making it the most budget-friendly choice for voice and multimedia features.